Title

 The Implementing Rules and Regulations of the 105-Day Expanded Maternity Leave Law in the Philippines have been issued, granting female workers in various sectors paid leave for childbirth, miscarriage, or emergency termination of pregnancy, as well as additional benefits and allowances, with penalties for non-compliance.

-The policy is to protect and promote the rights and welfare of working women, taking into account their maternal functions, and to provide an enabling environment for their full potential, in accordance with the 1987 Constitution and the Magna Carta of Women.
+The IRR declares the State policy under the 1987 Constitution to protect and promote the rights and welfare of working women, recognizing maternal functions and providing an enabling environment for their well-being and full potential, consistent with local and international instruments protecting women’s health and decent work.

-An alternate caregiver refers to a relative within the fourth civil degree of consanguinity of the female worker or her current partner.
+An alternate caregiver is a relative within the fourth civil degree of consanguinity of the female worker or her current partner.

-Sixty (60) days of paid maternity leave with full pay.
+Sixty (60) days maternity leave with full pay is granted for miscarriage or emergency termination of pregnancy.

 Analyze Cases Smarter, Faster